 Your Viewport should look like this:

 To make an object appear when the camera detects a surface, all you need to do is make the object a child of the plane tracker in the Scene panel.
 In Spark AR Studio, when one object is a child of another object, it'll respond to and take on any changes made to its parent object.

 To do this, either:

-When you've selected the plane tracker in the scene tab, you'll see its properties in the Inspector panel.
+When you've selected the plane tracker in the Scene panel, you'll see its properties in the Inspector.

-Click the dropdown next to Layer to adjust which layer the face tracker is assigned to.
+Click the dropdown next to Layer to adjust which layer the plane tracker is assigned to.

 Uncheck this box to stop the plane tracker and any children from being rendered in the scene.

 Check this box to find a plane in world space as soon as your effect is opened.